Understanding Natural Gas and LNG Options Handbook – Summary

 1.1 The Global gas market

-1959 dates the first ever overseas gas market.
-The trade was between the U.S. and UK.
+1959 dates the first-ever overseas gas market.
+The trade was between the U.S. and the UK.
 Since then, regions have been teaming up depending on their proximity to reduce LNG transportation costs.
 The three major global gas markets today are the European region, Asia-Pacific region (the most extensive currently), and North American (Atlantic Basin) region.
 Statistics show that Japan, South Korea, and Taiwan lead in liquid natural gas importation worldwide.
 India and China are slowly catching up.

 While there is more than enough demand for natural gas, oversupply has been a threat in the past.
 However, as more uses of natural gas are being discovered each day, a shortage in its supply is also possible.
 The year 2016 saw 258 million metric tonnes of LNG traded globally.
 19 countries were exporting while 34 countries were importing LNG.

 1.1.1 Factors posing a threat to the global liquid gas export market;